GUDHI/GUDHI.github.io/pages/introduction.md

 ---

-The Gudhi library is an open source library for Computational Topology and Topological Data Analysis (TDA).The library offers state-of-the-art algorithms to construct various types of simplicial complexes, data structures to represent them, and algorithms to compute geometric approximations of shapes and persistent homology.
+The Gudhi library is an open source library for Computational Topology and Topological Data Analysis (TDA).
+It offers state-of-the-art algorithms to construct various types of simplicial complexes, data structures to represent them, and algorithms to compute geometric approximations of shapes and persistent homology.